A 501(c)3 non-profit animal sanctuary

 Nippet, a senior Pekingnese, was found wandering in the extreme summer heat.
 She was covered in mats and feces, blinded by dry eye, suffering ear infections and hardly able to walk.
 After weeks of care and vet services she is sweet, feisty, and healthy, a testament to the transformative nature of love and kindness.

 Aubergine was injured when very young, leaving her legs paralyzed.
-She lives upright in a little hammock and accompanies Eden on her animal care rounds. and spends some time in the grass where she can dig and forage with her beak.
-We offer her patience and care in memory of the billions of nameless birds that live short, tortured lives in factory farms.
+She lives upright in a little hammock and accompanies Eden on her animal care rounds.
+She also spends time in the grass where she can dig and forage with her beak.
+We offer her patient, attentive care in honor of the billions of nameless birds that live short, tortured lives in factory farms.

 Guinea Pig Pickle was surrendered by a family no longer able to care for her.
 She enjoys outdoor time with Bambi, who weighs about the same.